orientechnologies/orientdb-docs/Database-Security.md

 ALL:    #1111 - 15
 ```

-Of course you could make a combination of them.
-For example, if you want to allow only the Read and Update permissions, you could use:
+In addition to these base permissions, you can also combine them to create new permissions.
+For instance, say you want to allow only the Read and Update permissions:

 ```
 READ:               #0010 - 1